 Different “sub-reddits,” or groups within Reddit, have different purposes and rules.
 The general difference between Quora and Reddit, though, is that Reddit tends to be rather against self-promotion as a whole.

-With that said, you still can use Reddit to grow.
+With that said, you still can use Reddit to grow and sell a course without an audience.

 So, an alternative way to self promo on Reddit would be to create a profile without explicitly saying who you are.